• Finance Against JCT Contracts

 Funding levels are often used to control the risk in such situations.
 Normally the maximum prepayment level will be 70%, which is low when you consider some, more straightforward sectors, such as crash repairs and staff recruitment are often funded at 90-100%.
 However, even lower levels of prepayment can still be a significant cash flow advantage, particularly where that level of prepayment will contribute towards paying the cost of workers and materials.

-The strength of our industry has always been its ability to look at a book debt in detail and value that receivable, overcoming any potential issues, to fund wherever possible.
+The strength of our industry has always been its ability to look at a book debt in detail and value that is receivable, overcoming any potential issues, to fund wherever possible.
 So I suppose it is no surprise that the same approach has been taken to financing the construction sector.

 Share with: